code24-nl/openehr-mcp-server/CONTRIBUTING.md

 - Default branch: main
 - Create feature branches from main: feature/short-description or fix/short-description
 - We follow SemVer for releases and maintain a CHANGELOG.md (Keep a Changelog format recommended).

+## Versioning
+- Application version is defined in src/constants.php (APP_VERSION).
+Update it when making breaking MCP Tool interface changes.

 ## Security